nakidai/catppuccinblocks/README.md

 How to get
 --
-Check releases and download newest.
+Check latest release and download `catppuccinblocks.zip`, then place it in `resourcepacks` folder in your `.minecraft`.
-Also I recommend you use it with catppuccin frape [gui](https://github.com/catppuccin/minecraft) resource pack.
+Also I recommend you use it with catppuccin frappe [GUI](https://github.com/catppuccin/minecraft) resource pack.

 Changed
 --